 Who are your competitors?

 Hopefully, you have a decent understanding of your main competitors in the market.
 But, if you want to effectively build out your strategy, you should dive deeper.
-Consider smaller competitors.
+Don’t just look at the big fish in the pond; consider the smaller competitors, too.
 While they might have less market share, they could eventually capture more business.
 If you don’t account for them now, it could hurt you down the road.

-Overall, understanding the competitive landscape is an important first step in your analysis.
+Having a deep, overall understanding of the competitive landscape is an important first step in your analysis.

 What are their strengths and weaknesses?